 A proposal was submitted for review on Wednesday to the Chicago City Council to designate the historic Pioneer Arcade in Humboldt Park as a protected landmark.
 The three-story building is located at 1535-45 N Pulaski Road and was designed by Danish-born Chicago architect Jens Jensen.
 Pioneer Arcade was originally a recreation center and featured 20 bowling lanes, a billiard room with 35 tables, and retail spaces.
 The establishment acted as a social site for the neighborhood.
 The building has a distinctive Spanish Baroque Revival style and an ornate terra cotta facade.

-A permit was issued on Wednesday for a new three-story residential building, located at 1631 N Lawndale Avenue in Humboldt Park.
-The owner is listed as Karli Mayher.
-The new construction will be replacing a two-story masonry structure.
+A permit was issued on Thursday for a new two-story residential building at 1007 N Hamlin Avenue in Humboldt Park.
+The owner is listed as GT Alternatives LLC.
+The new construction plans for the project include two units, a basement level, a rear wooden deck, a detached two-vehicle garage, and one additional outdoor parking space.
+The project will be replacing a vacant lot.

 Full permits have been issued for the mixed-use development at 1203 N California Avenue in Humboldt Park.
 We previously reported on the project which is led by locally-based Hispanic Housing Development Corporation with Pappageorge Haymes Partners on design.